LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Experiments

 \subsection{Ablation Studies}

-Table~\ref{Ablation} presented an ablation study of the proposed LEGNet method on the DOTA-v1.0 validation set, where various configurations were evaluated.
-We adopted a backbone with a 100-epoch pre-training schedule on the ImageNet-1K~\cite{deng2009imagenet} for experimental efficiency, similar to~\cite{li2023large,cai2024pkinet}.
-Experiments compared LEGNet-T with and without the LoG-Stem and EGA modules, as well as the individual removal of each module, and the full LEGNet-T. In the version without EGA, fixed convolutional kernels for edge and Gaussian attention were replaced with learnable convolutional kernels.
-The variant without the LoG-Stem employed learnable convolutional kernels with a kernel size of 4 and a stride of 4.
-The results reported the mAP for categories prone to low-quality or blurred challenges, such as small vehicles (SV), large vehicles (LV), swimming pools (SP), and helicopters (HC).
+\cref{Ablation} details an ablation study of LEGNet on the DOTA-v1.0 validation set.
+All models used a backbone pre-trained for 100 epochs on ImageNet-1K~\cite{deng2009imagenet}, following~\cite{li2023large,cai2024pkinet} for efficiency.
+We compare a baseline (no LoG-Stem or EGA), variants with only LoG-Stem or EGA, and the LEGNet-T. Ablating the EGA module means its fixed kernels for edge/Gaussian attention are replaced by learnable convolution.
+Ablating the LoG-Stem replaces it with a learnable \(4 \times 4\) stride-4 convolutional layer.
+We report mAP and AP for challenging categories: small vehicles (SV), large vehicles (LV), swimming pools (SP), and helicopters (HC).

-As shown in Table~\ref{Ablation}, removing the EGA module slightly reduced the mAP to 71.2\% compared to the full LEGNet-T (72.2\%).
-The version without the LoG-Stem module showed a similar mAP (71.5\%), but with a notable improvement in HC detection (61.4\%) and a slight decline in other categories.
-LEGNet-T demonstrated the best overall performance, achieving the highest mAP of 72.2\%, with significant improvements in SV detection (63.2\%) and HC detection (58.3\%).
-These results suggested that both the LoG-Stem and EGA modules contributed to enhancing detection performance, especially for challenging categories.
+As shown in \cref{Ablation}, the variant with only LoG-Stem (EGA removed) achieves 71.2\% mAP.
+The variant with only EGA (LoG-Stem removed) yields 71.5\% mAP, notably improving HC detection to 61.4\%.
+The full LEGNet-T attains the highest mAP of 72.2\%, significantly outperforming the baseline in SV (63.2\% vs. 59.7\%) and HC detection (58.3\% vs. 46.0\%).
+These results confirm that both LoG-Stem and EGA modules enhance detection performance, especially for these challenging classes.